apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 ## Summary

-Now, you have been introduced to Apache Drill, which supports nested data, schema-less execution, and decentralized metadata.
-To summarize, you have completed the following tasks:
+Apache Drill supports nested data, schema-less execution, and decentralized metadata.
+At this point, you know how to create a simple query on a JSON or Parquet file.

-  * Downloaded and installed Apache Drill.
-  * Started Drill in embedded mode.
-  * Queried the sample JSON file, `employee.json`, to view its data.
-  * Queried the sample `region.parquet` file to view its data.
-  * Queried the sample `nation.parquet` file to view its data.

 ## Next Steps